 While there are basic nutrition concepts that can support an overall healthy diet and lifestyle, we are also meant to live freely and break the rules.
 I'm all about guidelines and routines, and I even think routines are one of the cornerstones of a healthy lifestyle.
 However, life is not black and white.
 We cannot (and should not!) control every aspect of our lives.
 That's what balance is all about.
 I dedicate my practice to helping you reach this balance through compassion, respect, and empathy.
 We are all a work in progress, and we are always trying our best.

-The mission of WLN is to provide sound nutrition coaching by cultivating self-care and behavior change to promote peace with food and live well.
+The mission of WLN is to provide integrative nutrition coaching by cultivating self-care and behavior change to promote peace with food and live well.